 Also of interest is that Tamarac has more people living here who work in computers and math than 95% of the places in the US.

 In Tamarac, however, the average commute to work is quite long.
 On average, people spend 31.14 minutes each day getting to work, which is significantly higher than the national average.

 The percentage of people in Tamarac who are college-educated is somewhat higher than the average US community of 21.84%: 26.12% of adults in Tamarac have at least a bachelor's degree.

-The per capita income in Tamarac in 2010 was $24,938, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,752 for a family of four.
+The per capita income in Tamarac in 2018 was $28,758, which is middle income relative to Florida and the nation.
+This equates to an annual income of $115,032 for a family of four.
 However, Tamarac contains both very wealthy and poor people as well.

-Tamarac is a very ethnically-diverse city.
+Tamarac is an extremely ethnically-diverse city.
 The people who call Tamarac home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tamarac residents report their race to be White, followed by Black or African-American.
 Tamarac also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.05% of the city’s residents.
-Important ancestries of people in Tamarac include Italian, Irish, Polish, and German.
+People of Hispanic or Latino origin account for 29.86% of the city’s residents.
+Important ancestries of people in Tamarac include Jamaican, Italian, Haitian, German, and Irish.

 The most common language spoken in Tamarac is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.